Gary Botting: Professor of English Literature and Creative Writing

 In the 1970s, Botting was vice-president of Central Alberta Theatre, sat on the executive of the Literary Presses Group and the Canadian Publishers Association, and was founding president of the Alberta Publishers Association.
 He taught English and creative writing at Maskwachees Cultural College in Hobbema, establishment of which he had initially proposed in the early 1970s.
 While first setting up his law practice in Victoria in the early 1990s he taught creative writing and English literature at Simon Fraser University in British Columbia.

-In 1985, Botting came to national attention when he warned of a threat to academic freedom after James Keegstra was fired from his job and criminally charged with spreading hatred against an identifiable group.
-Keegstra had been hired as an auto mechanics teacher at Eckville High School in Alberta, but after he took a university history course was deemed qualified to teach Grade 10 history, on which "the Holocaust" was on the curriculum.
-Keegstra used his own texts (including the notorious The Hoax of the Twentieth Century) to teach his students that the Holocaust had been exaggerated.
-Not only was Keegstra fired and then prosecuted, but the RCMP removed copies of the offending texts from libraries, including University of Calgary Library.
+In 1985, Botting came to national attention when he warned of a threat to academic freedom after the RCMP removed copies of banned books from the stacks of university libraries, including University of Calgary Library.
 Botting objected to the move in a widely-recirculated letter to the Calgary Herald.
-That letter brought Botting to the attention of Keegstra's Victoria lawyer, Doug Christie, who enlisted the "outspoken civil libertarian" as an expert witness at both the Ernst Zundel trial in Toronto and the Keegstra trial in Red Deer, Alberta.
-Botting had conducted a survey demonstrating that Keegstra could not get a fair trial in Red Deer because of pretrial publicity.
-The Alberta Court of Appeal ruled that the judge should have allowed Botting's evidence to be heard, and ordered a new trial.
-Later, Botting became the first recipient of the George Orwell Free Speech Award.
-In 1986, he resigned as professor of English at Red Deer College and entered law school.
-He eventually articled for Christie in Victoria, from where he "signed off" on Keegstra's appeal factum to the Supreme Court of Canada, and worked on several other of Christie's most notorious cases, at the same time continuing to teach English literature and creative writing at Simon Fraser University.
+That letter brought Botting to the attention of Victoria lawyer Doug Christie, who nominated Botting as the first recipient of the George Orwell Free Speech Award.
+In 1986, Botting resigned as professor of English at Red Deer College and entered law school.
+He eventually articled for Christie in Victoria, at the same time continuing to teach English literature and creative writing at Simon Fraser University.
 However, once he was called to the bar, he went to great lengths to distance himself from Christie.